-- Your child being photographed (by the class teacher or teaching assistant) as part of a learning activity; - e.g. taking photos or a video of progress made by a nursery child, as part of the learning record, and then sharing with their parent / guardian.
-Your child's image being used for presentation purposes around School; e.g. in class or wider School wall displays or PowerPoint presentations. - Your child's image being used in a presentation about the School and its work in order to share its good practice and celebrate its achievements, which is shown to other parents, Schools or educators; - e.g. within a CDROM / DVD or a document sharing good practice; in our School prospectus or on our School website.
+- Your child being photographed (by the class teacher or teaching assistant) as part of a learning activity. - E.g., taking photos or a video of progress made by a nursery child, as part of the learning record, and then sharing with their parent/guardian.
+Your child's image being used for presentation purposes around school e.g., in class or wider School wall displays or PowerPoint presentations. - Your child's image being used in a presentation about the school and its work to be able to share its good practice and celebrate its achievements, which is shown to other parents, schools, or educators. - E.g., within a CDROM / DVD or a document sharing good practice in our school prospectus or on our school website.